Borgor-Chefs/CompTIA-Notes/computer hardware/CPU/CPU.md

 - 32-bit can address $2^{32}$ bytes of information, equivalent to 4 gigabytes (GB).
 - 64-bit can address $2^{64}$ bytes of information, equivalent to 16 exabytes (EB).
 	- This is about 4 billion times more than a 32-bit processor.
-	- This number is so huge that it is virtually infinite since (in 2022) we will never need to use that much [[RAM|memory]].
+	- This number is so huge that it is virtually infinite since (in 2022) we will never need to use that much [[RAM Types|memory]].

 ## Manufacturers